-The first thing i notice is that the bass is a little flat and boring.
+The first thing i notice is that the bass is a little flat and lacks a bit of depth compared to high-end multi-driver IEM's.
 It doesn't have that good punch, warmth or layered experience most high-end IEM's possess.

 Once the music evolves to more complex compositions it's losing it's composure and that's were you notice most these are $30 headphones.

 But listening to more mid centered music (singer songwriter stuff etc) is where these LG's shine.
 It's open,crisp and clear without getting harsh highs.